João Parvi: Ecclesiastical career

 He was member at the prestige See of Évora which was used as an archdeacon and a canon magistrate.

 As contemporary of Martin of Portugal who had been sent to the Papal States in Rome for the creation of Dioceses of Anga, Cape Verde, São Tomė and Goa, in which he had influence in its school.

 On 23 September 1538, he became the second Bishop of Cape Verde.
-He succeeded Brás Neto who was in Lisbon and did not fully became an archbishop.
+He succeeded Brás Neto who was in Lisbon and did not fully become an archbishop.

 Also on 23 September 1538, he headed to the Roman Curia.
 However he went to reside for the bishop's seat, heremained in his estate in Évora up to 1545.
 In September, he made a will, he left his heir to his nephew Reginaldo Parvi, on that document, he was going to the island of Santiago in Cape Verde, probably at the end of 1545, where he became the first bishop resident.